-

 Continue reading →: Way Far Away by Evelio Rosero

-translated from the Spanish (Colombia) by Victor Meadowcroft Published by New Directions in May 2024 An elderly man is searching for something, though we are not aware of what until almost half way through.
-His travels take him to a bizarre town shrouded in mist, where mice carcasses lie rotting…
+translated from the Spanish (Colombia) by Victor Meadowcroft An elderly man is searching for something, though we are not aware of what until almost half way through.
+His travels take him to a bizarre town shrouded in mist, where mice carcasses lie rotting in the street, boys play football with…

 -